borispovod/crypti-dapps-docs/CreateBaseDApp.md

 **GitHub Repository** - for store your dapp code for sure.
 Easy update your DApp and etc. So, go to Github.com and create some new public empty repository.

 **Unique genesis block** - unique genesis block special for you, you will have testnet coins and use it for test/play your dapp.

+So, you have github repository, let's make new genesis block with crypti-cli: